 The most common definition of stale air is an atmosphere associated with an unpleasant smell.
 This odour is normally caused by biological components such as microbial volatile organic compounds (MVOCs) and carbon dioxide due to exhalation.
 The issue with MVOCs is that only a handful of these organisms need to be present in order to negatively impact the odour of an environment.
 This is referred to as a "low-odour threshold".
 Some of the main causes of MVOCs include moulds, fungus and bacteria.
 This is why such smells are often present within bathrooms, locker rooms and similarly moist environments.

-Still, it can be difficult to physically define stale air.
+Still, it can be difficult to physically define stale air in a house or workplace.
 Many individuals will not be able to describe an exact sensation and yet, we are all aware when we enter into a stagnant room.
 Now that we have taken a look at this type of air, let us move on to examine additional contributing factors.

 What is stale air and why is it present only in certain locations?
 One of the main causes of this situation involves a lack of sufficient ventilation.
 When air is not allowed to properly circulate, it will begin to accumulate bacteria and the microbial volatile organic compounds mentioned earlier.
 Additional factors can be the presence of possible airborne chemicals and the level of humidity.
 Stale indoor air is more likely to occur during the colder months of the year when exterior windows and doors remain shut.
-This brings us to the next main point which involves the potential health impacts of stagnant conditions.
+This brings us to the next main point which involves the potential health impacts of stagnant conditions, we will then identify how to get rid of stale air in a house or a work setting.

 Stale air is generally considered as more of an irritation than a potential hazard, however, it is important to try to tackle this issue before the consequence becomes severe.
 We should first point out that limited levels of exposure will normally not cause any noticeable effects upon your health.
 However, those who remain within a specific environment for extended periods of time (such as working in a warehouse associated with high levels of moisture and little air circulation) may begin to develop physical symptoms.
 Some studies have linked the conditions below to stale air exposure: